A deeply stylish period home in a secluded riverside spot on the Northumbrian/Cumbrian border.

 The nearby Kirstyle Inn has a further four bedrooms of a similar quality and style for larger parties wishing to holiday together (subject to availability).

-The Old Rectory is perfectly located to enjoy a hearty, Northumberland-inspired meal and drink at Kirksyle Inn which is right on the doorstep and serves a wonderful range of classic dishes with a modern twist.
-Please note that Kirkstyle Inn is closed 25th - 27th December 2023 and 1st January - 5th February 2024.
+The Old Rectory is perfectly located to enjoy a hearty, Northumberland-inspired meal and drink at Kirksyle Inn which is right on the doorstep and serves a wonderful range of classic dishes with a modern twist. - Please note, The Kirkstyle Inn is closed 25th - 27th December 2024 and 1st January - 5th January incl.
+2025.

 The pretty market town of Alston lies 6.3 miles from the property, noted for its cobbled streets and 17th century buildings as well as The Pennine Way, the UK’s first national walking trail which passes nearby.
 Having featured in a number of period dramas for TV and film, the village is a popular tourism spot and offers a small selection of village shops for essential provisions.